 3.1.
-Impairment of financial assets at amortised cost and fair value through other comprehensive income
+Impairment of financial assets at amortized cost and fair value through other comprehensive income

-The critical judgements with the greatest impact on the recognised amounts of impairment of financial assets at amortised cost and at fair value through other comprehensive income are as follows:
+The critical judgments with the greatest impact on the recognized amounts of impairment of financial assets at amortized cost and at fair value through other comprehensive income are as follows:

+Financial Statements nd Notes to the Financial Statements

-- Evaluation of the business model: the classification and measurement of financial assets depends on the SPPI test results and on the business model definition.
+Evaluation of the business model: the classification and measurement of financial assets depends on the SPPI test results and on the business model definition.
 The Bank determines the business model based on how it wants to manage financial assets and business objectives.
-The Bank monitors whether the classification of the business model is appropriate based on the analysis of the early derecognition of assets at amortised cost or at fair value through other comprehensive income, considering whether a prospective change of the asset is required; - Significant increase in credit risk: as described in Note 2.6 Financial instruments, the determination of the transfer of an asset from stage 1 to stage 2 for impairment purposes is carried out based on a significant increase in its credit risk, and IFRS 9 does not objectively define what represents a significant increase in credit risk; - With specific regard to the significant increase in credit risk for sovereign risks, supranational entities and financial institutions with ratings assigned by international agencies, it is the Board of Directors' understanding that a downgrade of more than two notches by at least two rating agencies in the period since the origination date of the asset is reasonable and in compliance with the requirements of IFRS 9; - Definition of assets with similar credit risk characteristics: when expected credit losses are measured within a collective model, financial instruments are bundled based on the same risk characteristics.
-The Bank monitors the suitability of the credit risk characteristics to ensure that appropriate reclassification of assets is carried out in the event of a change in the credit risk characteristics; - Models and assumptions used: the Bank uses several models and assumptions when measuring the estimate of expected credit losses.
-The judgement is applied in the identification of the most suitable model for each type of asset as well as in the determination of assumptions used in these models.
+The Bank monitors whether the classification of the business model is appropriate based on the analysis of the early derecognition of assets at amortized cost or at fair value through other comprehensive income, considering whether a prospective change of the asset is required;

+Significant increase in credit risk: as described in Note 2.5. - Financial instruments, the determination of the transfer of an asset from stage 1 to stage 2 for impairment purposes is carried out based on a significant increase in its credit risk, and IFRS 9 does not objectively define what represents a significant increase in credit risk: